 In the late 1990s, Safeway, the second largest supermarket chain in the U.S., instructed its store employees to smile and greet customers with direct eye contact.
 In 1998, 12 female employees filed grievances over the chain's smile-and-eye-contact policy.
 What the smile with eye contact was bringing to them from male customers were numerous unwanted requests for dates!

 The main point here is that a real smile is a powerful tool for enhancing relationships of all types.
 It is body language that says, "I like you, and I am happy to see you."
 These are words everyone likes to hear.
 Even if you are not speaking those words, your smile will say them for you, and that will make the other person especially happy to be with you.

 Researcher Ernest L. Abel (Wayne State University, Michigan, USA) and colleagues have found that smiling intensity is linked to life longevity.

 The researchers analyzed photographs of 230 major league baseball players in the 1952 season.
 Each player's smiles in numerous photos were categorized for intensity.
 Then the life length of the 184 players who had already died was correlated with the level of their smile.
-The true and more genuine smilers tended to live the longest.
+The people with true and more genuine smiles tended to live the longest.
 Seventy percent of them lived to age 80 or more.
 Only fifty percent of the non-smilers survived to age 80.

 The way you produce your smile also sends a message.
 A too fast smile and quick drop back to normal says you are not very sincere.
-But to send a message with your smile that you are really very pleased and honored to see a person is possible with the correct timing.
+But to send a message with your smile that you are very pleased and honored to see a person is possible with the correct timing.
 Here is how to give an unforgettable smile to a friend.

 The main point is to go slow and let your smile grow with sincerity.